 Training partners cancelling last minute, the office getting mysteriously empty, aches and pains that don’t come from training – all telltale signs that flu season has arrived.
 Although we can’t change the season, we can avoid falling victim to the flu.
 How?
 By jam packing our plates with all the vitamins our body needs to fight it.
-Stand your ground this winter with our A to Z of flu fighting nutrients:
+Stand your ground with our A to Z of flu fighting nutrients:

 First of all: Do athletes need more vitamins?

 Intensive training produces more free radicals within the body, (raised oxygen turnover, inflammation reactions) which can lead to tissue damage as well as contribute to muscle tiredness and cause inflammation.
 For this reason, the answer is yes – an athlete requires double to triple the amount of vitamins compared to a normally active person.
 However, this extra dose should not come from supplements alone.
 Why?
 Isolated vitamins don’t have the same effect as those found as a whole in the foods we eat.
 So the question is, in which foods can we find these vital vitamins?

 What: Although this fat soluble vitamin is essential for good vision, it also plays an important role in the strengthening of the immune system by providing a barrier against infections of the skin, lungs and mouth.
 Genes involved in immune responses are regulated by vitamin A, which means it is essential for fighting the flu.

 Where: Vitamin A is most commonly found in foods that come from animals like milk products and eggs – tuna is also a good source.
 But don’t worry if you’re a vegan or vegetarian, you can still get your dose of Vitamin A through Beta – carotene (plants) which can be found in carrots, spinach, paprika, pumpkin and apricots.